Shane MacGowan: Career

-1977-1982: Early music career
+1977–1982: Early music career

-In 1977 Shane MacGowan entered the London punk scene as the frontman of The Nipple Erectors, later renamed The Nips, a band that combined punk and rockabilly influences and gained some recognition on the independent music circuit after they released several singles before disbanding in the early 1980s.
+In 1977, MacGowan entered the London punk scene as the frontman of The Nipple Erectors, later renamed The Nips, a band that combined punk and rockabilly influences and gained some recognition on the independent music circuit after they released several singles before disbanding in the early 1980s.
 Around this time, MacGowan also fronted a short-lived project called The New Republicans, which reflected his interest in blending Irish folk influences with punk.
 During these years, MacGowan was immersed in London’s punk milieu, but his summers in County Tipperary and his upbringing in an Irish household also kept him rooted in traditional music and republican culture.
 By the early 1980s, he had begun collaborating with Spider Stacy and Jem Finer in an Irish folk side project that eventually developed into Pogue Mahone (later renamed The Pogues), marking the transition from his punk beginnings to the hybrid sound that would define his career.